alisinabh/paperify/README.md

 [![CircleCI](https://circleci.com/gh/alisinabh/paperify.svg?style=svg)](https://circleci.com/gh/alisinabh/paperify)

 Use QR codes to backup your data on papers.
-Simply backup you files, print them and store them in a safe place.
+Simply backup your files, print them and store them in a safe place.

 ## Sample